-In moments of calm, when we think about being angry, the memories that come to mind are often on the same theme: a response to feeling hurt or attacked.
+In moments of calm, when we think about being angry or experiencing anger, the memories that come to mind are often on the same theme: a response to feeling hurt or attacked.
 In general, if we reflect on times in our lives where we were really angry, they were related to specific incidents.
 But lately, things have not been quite the same as usual.
 Lately, we may have found that we feel angrier.
 That we are angry more often.
 That we are more angry more of the time!

 And we might be feeling really bad about it.